 Montreal's Gay Pride Parade -- Défilé de la fierté gai in French -- is fun, flamboyant, and everyone is invited to a LGBTA tradition going strong since it was rooted in 1979, when a group of 200 people commemorated New York City's 1969 Stonewall Riots with "Gairilla," a precursor to Montreal's gay pride parade celebrations.
 A show of the community's solidarity, strength and demand for the same respect, dignity and basic rights as those granted to heterosexuals, find out how the parade evolved over the years by consulting the Montreal Pride Celebrations website.

 The parade is generally held every mid-August.
-The 2014 Montréal LGBTA Parade is being held Sunday, August 17, starting at 1 p.m. at the corner of Guy and René-Lévesque, moving east on René-Lévesque (map).
+The 2014 Montréal LGBTA Parade is on Sunday, August 17 and starts at 1 p.m. at the corner of St. Mathieu and René-Lévesque, moving east on René-Lévesque (map).
 Expect the parade to last two to three hours.

-In 2009, the parade started at the corner of De Lorimier and René-Lévesque, proceeding west along René-Lévesque but that route was scrapped in 2010.
-In 2014, as with the 2013, 2012, 2011 and 2010 editions, the Montreal Gay Pride Parade will strut from Guy and René-Lévesque, moving east on René-Lévesque until it reaches Sanguinet.
+In 2014, as with the 2013, 2012, 2011 and 2010 editions, the Montreal Gay Pride Parade will strut from St. Mathieu and René-Lévesque, moving east on René-Lévesque until it reaches Sanguinet.
 The crowd is then instructed to march to the corner of Berri and Ste.
 Catherine, at Place Émilie-Gamelin where festivities will continue with an outdoor dance event: the MEGA T-DANCE.
 Here's a map of the Montreal Gay Pride Parade route.

 Is the Parade Suitable for Kids?